Top 5 Islands in Mexico and Central and South America

 This year's World's Best Awards survey was open for voting January 11 through May 10, 2021, as destinations around the world were lifting COVID-19 restrictions.
 Survey rules have always allowed readers to reflect on their travel experiences over a three-year period.
 We hope that this year's honorees will inspire your own travels as you get back out into the world.

 The islands of Mexico and Central and South America have more than aquamarine waters and white-sand shores.
 Snorkelers, divers, and bird-watchers flock to these islands to experience their biodiversity firsthand.

-Every year for our World's Best Awards survey, T+L asks readers to weigh in on travel experiences around the globe — to share their opinions on the top cities, islands, cruise ships, spas, airlines, and more.
+Every year for our World's Best Awards survey, Travel + Leisure asks readers to weigh in on travel experiences around the globe — to share their opinions on the top cities, islands, cruise ships, spas, airlines, and more.
 Readers rated islands according to their activities and sights, natural attractions and beaches, food, friendliness, and overall value.

 1. Galápagos Islands, Ecuador

-See all of our readers' favorite hotels, airlines, cruise lines, and more in the World's Best Awards for 2018.
+See all of our readers' favorite hotels, cities, airlines, cruise lines, and more in the World's Best Awards for 2021.